Keysight/bpsve/google-cloud-platform/Deployment/DeploymentManager/README.md

 Before you begin, ensure you have the following:
 - **GCP Account**: An active GCP account with appropriate permissions.
-- **BreakingPoint VE License**: Ensure you have a valid license for BreakingPoint VE.
+- **BreakingPoint VE License**: Ensure you have a valid license for BreakingPoint Virtual Edition.
-- **SSH Public and Private Pregenerated Keys**: These SSH keys will be used by the Virtual Controller and Virtual Blade VMs to communicate between each other.
+- **SSH Public and Private Pre-generated Keys**: These SSH keys will be used by the Virtual Controller and Virtual Blade VMs to communicate between each other.
 ---

-#### 🔒 Case Study: Why do we need SSH Public and Private Keys in the BreakingPoint VE VMs ?
+#### 🔒 Why do we need SSH Public and Private Keys in the BreakingPoint Virtual Edition VMs ?

 The Virtual Controller acts as a Virtual Blade manager and needs to communicate with one or more Virtual Blades to be able to attach the Virtual Blades to the Virtual Controller and run your tests.

 Instead of using static SSH keys residing on the Virtual Controller and Virtual Blade, we rely on the end user to add those SSH keys at deployment time.

-#### 🔑 How do we generate SSH Keys to use in Amazon AWS ?
+#### 🔑 How do we generate SSH Keys to use in Google Cloud Platform ?

 ##### ❓ What are SSH Keys?